dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 # Part 1: Brand Comparison Program

-This part of the project introduces the first interactive module, which allows users to compare the prices between **two selected fashion brands** within a specific **category** and **season**.
+This part of the project introduces the first interactive module, implemented as a menu-based Julia program, which allows users to compare the prices between **two selected fashion brands** within a specific **category** and **season**.
 It forms the foundation of the analysis system by combining user input validation, data filtering, and statistical comparison.

 ## Step 1: User Interface